 “HiringBranch has valuable language, domain knowledge, and datasets that differentiate it from the market.”

 Assaf: Smaller datasets can yield more accurate results than larger ones with the right data, and greater accuracy leads to more effective results for our clients.
-At the time of this article, more than one million candidates have taken the HiringBranch assessment through an employer, thus accessing a fairer and more accurate hiring process with our soft skills AI in the process.
+Candidates around the world have taken the HiringBranch assessment through an employer, thus accessing a fairer and more accurate hiring process with our soft skills AI in the process.

 What is revolutionary is that we actually did it.
 After many tiers and trials, improving the system every step of the way, we did what not a lot of other companies have the resources to do.
 We were resilient enough to solve this unique problem.
 It wasn’t easy though, and we even went through a process of refining the initial definitions during the experiments.
 There was definitely an element of continuous learning throughout, and a lot of language model experiments with our own data to get there.